Thomas & Friends series 17: Production

 During production of the sixteenth series, Sharon Miller stepped down as head writer, and Andrew Brenner, formerly head writer for Fireman Sam, was appointed as her successor.
 Brenner already had a previous history with the brand, having adapted the first two series and subsequently written several original stories for the Thomas the Tank Engine & Friends magazine, published by Marvel Comics from 1987 until the early 1990s.
 Many of his stories were later adapted by Britt Allcroft and David Mitton for the third series (plus a further one for the fifth) without his knowledge or consent.

 This also marked the first series since the fifth to include a railway consultant as part of the production team, with Sam Wilkinson in the role.

 This series was narrated by Mark Moraghan for audiences in the United Kingdom and United States; this was his first series as narrator.

-The CGI animation for this series was provided by Arc Productions, who took over from Nitrogen Studios following completion of Series 16 in late 2011 and Blue Mountain Mystery in early 2012.
+The CGI animation for the 11-minute episodes of series 17 and the one-hour special feature was taken over by Arc Productions.
+The visual effects and animation had previously been handled by Nitrogen Studios.

 In April 2013, Lionsgate released the DVD "Railway Mischief", which featured five episodes from the new series (episodes 4, 1, 2, 3 & 6) months before they were broadcast on television.
 The DVD was available exclusively at Walmart.